Virtual colonoscopy is a less invasive way to check for cancer of the colon. Virtual colonoscopy also is known as screening CT colonography.

 A virtual colonoscopy typically takes about 15 minutes.

-Your health care provider will go over the results of the colonoscopy and then share them with you.
+A healthcare professional will go over the results of the colonoscopy and then share them with you.

 Your test results may be: